apollographql/router/.changesets/feat_garypen_2002_subgraph_batching.md

         enabled:true
 ````

-As with other router subgraph configuration options, `all` and `subgraphs` are mutually exclusive.
+Note: `all` and `subgraphs` are mutually exclusive.
+This applies in general for all router subgraph configuration options.

+To learn more, see [query batching in Apollo docs](https://www.apollographql.com/docs/router/executing-operations/query-batching/).

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/4661